How Can I Get a Tattoo Removed?

 A physician or laser specialist will pass laser energy through your outer skin to target the tattoo ink beneath the epidermis.
 The strong effect of laser energy will fragment the ink into smaller components, allowing the ink to be absorbed by the body naturally and broken down like any other outside substance or chemical.
 Your tattoo looks like art, but through the lens of science, it is nothing more than a big cluster of pigmented skin cells called chromophores, embedded forever in your body’s protective layer.
 When the laser breaking up the chromophores on the very outer surface of your skin, the scavenger cells in the deeper dermis layer under your skin will remove the chromophores from your body through the natural toxin removal process, the same way your body treats any other foreign invader.

-Laser tattoo removal can cost between $200–$500 per treatment session depending on where you choose to go.
-Be sure to do your research in advance to read previous clients’ reviews and see estimated prices other customers have paid.
-You should consult your physician or dermatologist first before you make any final decisions, and they may be able to refer you to a reputable and recommended removal specialist.
+Laser tattoo removal can cost between US$200–$500 per treatment session depending on where you choose to go.
+Be sure to do your research in advance by reading previous clients’ reviews and investigate the work of other costumers.
+You should consult your physician or dermatologist before you make any final decisions, and they may be able to refer you to a reputable and recommended removal specialist.

 Some tattoos take longer to treat than others.
 Here are a few reasons:

 Yes, it probably will.
 Only two lasers are capable of tattoo removal, the Q-Switch Yag or the Picosecond laser.
-Both of these pieces of technology will inflict trauma at the site of your tattoo.
-Educate yourself on both types of lasers before you make your final decision about your treatment.
-These are somewhat invasive pieces of technology that may have side effects for your skin, so it is important to do all the research you can.
+Both of these pieces of technology will inflict trauma at the location of your tattoo.
+Educate yourself on both types of lasers before you make your final decision about the treatment.
+These are somewhat invasive pieces of technology that may have side effects on your skin, so it is important to do all the research you can.

 Your body will instinctively respond to any trauma by sending an army of White Blood Cells to the site of the invasion.
 White Blood Cells are the soldiers of your body’s immune system.
 White Blood Cells perform a biological process called phagocytosis, which basically means they are gobbling up smaller food pieces, in this case the ink particles.